-If you’re unsure of where to look to find a barefoot trimmer in your area, or if you’re looking for a second opinion on your horse’s trims, here are some options for you to try.
+If you’re unsure of where to look to find a barefoot trimmer in your area, or if you’re looking for a second opinion on your horse’s hoof health, here are some options for you to try.

 If you have a friend with a barefoot horse, ask them who they use for trims and if they would recommend their services.
 Your trainer, barn manager, or barn owner may also know of someone who works in the area.
 It helps if you like the way their barefoot horse is looking and moving!
 But that’s not the sole judgment of a trimmer’s skill (no pun intended.
 Okay, pun intended a little!)

 If you already know who services your area and are looking for another opinion, continue on down this list to find a barefoot trimmer.

 There are a few Facebook groups you can post in to find a barefoot trimmer in the United States.

 Barefoot Trimmers Only – with 10k+ members and hoofcare professionals in the group, you’re bound to get a response!

 Barefoot Trimmers Connect – started specifically with the purpose of connecting owners with barefoot trimmers.

 Hoof Care and Rehabilitation – this group is at 20k+ members and growing every day.
 I am a group moderator for this page and many of my colleagues are members or admins.
 Great place to ask questions and look for an excellent farrier near you.